Welcome to the South West Growers Show 2024; thank you for choosing to exhibit with us this year.

 Unfortunately, the venue does not have a forklift truck available for deliveries so please make sure you have the relevant equipment for safely loading/unloading equipment.

-Please ensure that your stand is completed, clean and in good order by no later than 08:30am on Wednesday 3rd October.
-Your stand should be contained within your carpeted area and no items should encroach on the aisles.
+Please ensure that your stand is completed, clean and in good order by no later than 08:30am on Wednesday 2nd October.
+Your stand should be contained within your carpeted area and no items should encroach on the aisles unless agreed with us prior.

 Should you wish to send any items/promotional materials (within reason) by courier in advance please clearly mark your packages ‘South West Growers Show’ together with your company name and/or stand number and send them to: The Matford Centre, Exeter, Devon, EX2 8FD.